Intelligent Alien Design? You can't be serious? Well actually I am. Richard

-But what about subject of the article, namely evolutionary biology?
+But what about the subject of this article, namely evolutionary biology?
 In fact, I guess that's what you have really come here to read about, and you will be pleased to hear that I am going to spend the rest of this article talking about it, and I apologise for the long cognitive introduction, but I don't think we could have really done our main topic justice without talking about it.
 Now as with neuroscience above, top thinkers are indeed increasingly turning away from the popular evolutionary biology consensus and saying scientists have absolutely no idea what caused life on Earth to originate, evolve and develop consciousness.
 In other words, whilst Richard Dawkins is still selling a record number of pro-Darwinian books to the public, in the upper echelons of the scientific community support for evolution is undoubtedly in decline.
 There are several major problems with Darwin's Evolution but for the sake of brevity I will detail here only the most popular one.
 Some notes on other problems can be found at this footnote.